Digigit24/dghms/apps/nuviapi/README.md

 - **PII Hashing**: Email, phone, and name fields are SHA256 hashed before being sent to Meta CAPI
 - **CSRF Exempt**: This endpoint is marked as CSRF exempt since it's designed for external form submissions
+- **No Authentication**: This endpoint is exempted from JWT authentication middleware in `common/middleware.py`
-- **No Authentication**: Designed for public form submissions - consider rate limiting in production
+- **Public Access**: Designed for public form submissions - consider rate limiting in production to prevent abuse

 ## Error Handling